nuts-foundation/nuts-specification/rfc/rfc018-concent-credential.md

 ## 2. Terminology

 * **DID**: [Decentralized Identifiers](https://www.w3.org/TR/did-core/).
-* **Policy**: A security policy defined by a Bolt.
+* **Policy**: An access policy defined by a Bolt.
 It describes the access to and operations on resources that are allowed.
 * **VC**: [Verifiable Credential Data Model](https://www.w3.org/TR/vc-data-model/).
 * **VP**: Verifiable Presentation as described in the [Verifiable Credential Data Model](https://www.w3.org/TR/vc-data-model/).